cksystemsgroup/unicorn/book/src/concept_1.md

 }
 ```

-Now that this results in 2 constraints, SMT-lib looks kind of different for this graph.
-2 assertions have to be made.
+Now that this results in 2 constraints, SMT-lib looks kind of different for this graph since 2 assertions have to be made.
 One comes from the path condition (`reg(t0) != reg(t1)`) and one is our output constraint (`reg(a0) > 0`).

 ```